BrotatoMods/Brotato-BFX/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/BrotatoMods/Brotato-BFX/total)

-BFX is a library of effects (FX) and utility funcs for modding Brotato.
+BFX is a library of effects (FX) for modding Brotato.
 It's used with [ModLoader](https://github.com/BrotatoMods/Brotato-ModLoader), acting as a dependancy for other mods to build off of.

 Originally built for [Invasion](https://github.com/BrotatoMods/Brotato-Invasion-Mod), but can be used with other Brotato mods too.